 So you diligently took down your seed phrase and stored it safely and non-digitally.
 However, you were so focused on that aspect that you forgot your login password.
 If that happens, you will have to use your 12-word recovery seed phrase to reset your password.
 It’s a simple process, however, do keep in mind that while your MetaMask wallets will be restored, any manually imported wallets will not.

 Are There Any Fees to Use MetaMask?

-The only fee that you will have to pay is the gas cost, which you have to pay for any transaction on the Ethereum network.
+The only fee that you will have to pay is the gas fee, which you have to pay for any transaction on the Ethereum network.
 So technically, there is no fee to use MetaMask, only the Ethereum network.
-Gas is fee needed to execute any transaction on the Ethereum network and is denominated in Gwei which is one billionth of an ETH.
+Gas is the fee needed to execute any transaction on the Ethereum network and is denominated in Gwei, which is one-billionth of an ETH.

 What Kind Of Support Does MetaMask Offer?